 Stances are simple, compelling patterns of thinking and feelings concerning meaningness.
 For example: “I’m an ordinary guy,” or “the only real purpose in life is to squeeze as much pleasure out of it as you can before you die,” or “good people follow the rules,” or “everyone is responsible for their personal reality.”

 Whatever system, or systems, someone believes in, they probably often adopt stances that contradict it.
 For example, Christians, in everyday life, often act on the basis of materialism.
 (I have never been a Christian, but I know this by reading books by Christian pastors, who say this is a big problem.)
 Progressives also fall into materialism—another contradiction.
 Many professed Christians say that “all is one, really”—the stance of monism—which goes against the central teaching of Christianity.
-It also contradicts the central teaching of Buddhism, but many people think “all is one” is an essential Buddhist message.

 Systems are big, complicated things with lots of details you are supposed to believe and do.
 Systems have salespeople, who argue passionately in their favor.